Carol Harmon, The Columbus Foundation, email@example.com, 614/251-4000

 About The Columbus Foundation

-The Columbus Foundation is the trusted philanthropic advisor® to more than 2,500 individuals, families, and businesses that have created unique funds and planned gifts to make a difference in the lives of others through the most effective philanthropy possible.
-More than 70 years strong, The Columbus Foundation is the eighth largest community foundation in the United States.
-The Foundation’s new Giving Store is a one-stop shop for easy and effective philanthropy.
-Learn more at columbusfoundation.org.
+The Columbus Foundation is the trusted philanthropic advisor® to 2,400 individuals, families, and businesses who have created charitable funds and planned gifts to make a difference in the lives of others through the most effective philanthropy possible.
+Serving the region for more than 70 years, The Columbus Foundation is the seventh largest community foundation in the United States.
+The Foundation’s online marketplace, PowerPhilanthropy,® makes giving mobile, easy, and smart.
+For more information, visit columbusfoundation.org or call 614/251-4000.